 When agreeing to buy via a rent to own agreement, you’ll want to make sure you have an escape route should anything go wrong.
 If after you move in you discover there is a major problem with the house, you won’t want to have to be obligated to purchase the house or lose your money.
 Be sure there is a contingency in the contract allowing you to walk away if there is something fundamentally wrong with the house or the title.

-We only offer the best properties and rent to own situations for the clients we work with in the Melbourne area.
+We only offer the best properties and rent to own situations for the clients we work with in the Central Florida area.
 Let us help you find the rent to own situation that is right for you!